 One of these days, my ambition will lead me to make Omnivore’s Cookbook gorgeous recipe from scratch, and I can’t wait to try it out!

-Until then, I’m using my shortcut sauce (see recipe below).
+Until then, I’m using my shortcut sauce (see full recipe below).

-Ingredients I use to make Stir Fry Vegetables with Black Bean Sauce:
+Stir Fry Vegetables with Black Bean Sauce Ingredients:

 - avocado oil

 - fresh garlic